 Skip to main content

-I am a recognised Senior member of the Higher Education Academy since 2014, and hold a European chartered membership within the industry.
-I obtained my Masters in Real Estate in 1999 (UK and The Netherlands) and have a PGCert. in HE.
+I am a recognised Senior member of the Higher Education Academy since 2014 and member of the Chartered Association of Business Schools, and hold a European chartered membership within the industry.
+I obtained my Masters in Real Estate in 1999 (UK and The Netherlands) and have a PGCert. in Higher Education.

 I am also embarking on a PhD investigating the evolution of the role of Women within Real Estate, focusing on their Wellbeing and the furthering of their role within the industry.
-I am currently a member of the Well-being at Work Research Goup.
+I have been part of the Well-being at Work Research Group, and am currently working within the Future of Work Research Group..

 I am very passionate about the work environment and the Real Estate Environment.
 I have previously looked into Productivity drivers of knowledge workers in London where a defined timescale and environment and behavioural conditions do influence productivity.
 It was also found that knowledge workers need quiet spaces for concentration and mental wellbeing.
 I am currently focusing again on Wellbeing in the workplace, but this time on women and how both female and male leaders have pivotal as roles in the strife for a more balanced workplace environment and greater gender equity.